canonical/sphinx-docs-guide/tutorial/set-up-automatic-testing.rst

     :scale: 75%
     :alt: rendered output of mock tutorial

-Create the spread test
+Create the Spread test
 ----------------------

-Now let's create the spread test file and include our example tutorial.
+Now let's create the Spread test file and include our example tutorial.
 From the ``spread_test_example`` directory, create the file ``spread.yaml`` and insert the following contents: